 Generally speaking, yes, an emergency fund is necessary.
 What form it takes can vary, but it is a good idea to have an emergency fund.
-Such a fund can help you avoid high-interest debt, and it helps reduce stress.
+An emergency fund can help you avoid high-interest debt, and helps reduce stress.

 How Do You Go about Creating an Emergency Fund?

 First, determine your expenses.
 Look at three to six months’ worth of living costs and count on saving that much in a fund.

 This can help you keep your standard of living for a time if you lose your job, or it can cover a large expense such as vehicle repair.